barsoom/devbook/styleguide/README.md

 #### Explicitly declare `null:` for every column in migrations.

-If a column shouldn't be empty, make it "NOT NULL" in the DB in the interests of data integrity.
+If a column shouldn't be empty, make it "NOT NULL" (`null: false` in migrations) in the DB in the interests of data integrity.

-To make sure we remember, we always declare `null:` for every column, even if it's `null: true`.
+Even when the column may be empty, explicitly declare `null: true` in migrations to force yourself to make an explicit decision, and to show code reviewers that you did so.

 ---